Christmas Tree: A Brief History

 The trees gave gifts too like the olives from the olive tree and dates from the palm tree but the fir having traveled from Europe was tired and had nothing to give.
 Seeing how disappointed the fir tree was the angels descended and sat on its branches and casting their light as mini stars.
 The baby Jesus was so entranced by the light of the angels on the fir tree that he declared that the fir tree should be decorated for the rest of time with lights and surrounded by gifts to bring joy to little children.

-We know that Martin Luther in Germany was the man who had found the protestant movement during the reformation and decorated a fir tree with lights and small ornaments for his children so that he could inspire them with the wonder of Christ’s birth.
+We know that Martin Luther in Germany was the man who had found the protestant movement during the reformation and decorated a fir tree with lights and small ornaments like in the holiday lighting in Naperville by Ware designs so his children so that he could inspire them with the wonder of Christ’s birth.
 Nobody is sure if Martin Luther invented the modern form of decorating the Christmas tree or if the Christmas tree was enjoying new popularity.
 Certainly at the same time there are other reports of trees being decorated with fruits, cheeses and nuts for the benefit of orphans.

 The tradition of decorating a fir tree at Christmas was well established in the German speaking nations by the 1800s and in some of their neighboring principalities, thousands of small factories existed that would manufacture small glass balls decorated with complex designs and patterns to be hung from the tree.
 The tradition of decorating the Christmas tree did not arrive in the English speaking world until the marriage of Queen Victoria and her German Prince Albert.